 From desserts and drinks like Mango Sticky Rice (Khao Neaw Ma Maung) and Pitaya Breakfast Smoothie, to dishes like Three-Flavored Crispy Seaweed Tofu and Gluten-Free Spicy Noodles with Tempeh (Pad Kee Mao) that are sure to please, Vegan Thai Kitchen shows readers how to easily recreate the flavors of Thailand in their own homes.

-Vegan Thai Kitchen is available on Amazon* and wherever books are sold
+Vegan Thai Kitchen is available wherever books are sold